Learn how to make a two and three-colour linocut print, using the multi-block technique

 About the course

-This is a method of block printing in which more than one piece of lino is used to create a design.
-Often each colour to be printed is carved onto a separate lino block.
+This is a block-printing method in which more than one piece of lino is used to create a design.
+Often, each colour to be printed is carved onto a separate lino block.

 Learn how to: